GauriGNaik/express_example/README.md

 In this milestone, we have created a deployment pipeline which supports the following properties:

-### Properties

-* ###Automatic Configuration of Production Environment using Ansible
+* ### Automatic Configuration of Production Environment using Ansible

 We have used ansible for configured management of our production environment.
 Our production environment is essentially a Digital Ocean Droplet with Ubuntu installed.
 We are using two ansible playbooks(playbook.yml and deploy2.yml) for automatic configuration of the droplets.The configuration done by each of the playbooks is explained as follows:

-- playbook.yml: After running this, the destination folder on the remote machine is created and a list of system packages are installed on the droplet.
+playbook.yml: After running this, the destination folder on the remote machine is created and a list of system packages are installed on the droplet.
 The paths to the destination folder directory and the list of system packages to install is listed in vars.yml.The IP address of the droplet is contained in the inventory file.

-- deploy2.yml: After the dependencies i.e. the system packages have been installed, this playbook pulls the latest code from github, the url to which is specified in vars.yml and populates the destination folder tree which was created by running playbook.yml
+deploy2.yml: After the dependencies i.e. the system packages have been installed, this playbook pulls the latest code from github, the url to which is specified in vars.yml and populates the destination folder tree which was created by running playbook.yml